CavernCrawlers/CavernCrawlers.github.io/TheMagicalArts.md

 ## Concentration
 Several spells require **concentration** to maintain their effects after casting.
 A caster may normally only concentrate on one thing at a time.
 New actions requiring concentration supersede anything the caster is already concentrating on.
 If a concentrating caster takes damage, they must pass a **Concentration Check** (a **Spirit saving throw**) vs DT 10 or ½ the damage done (whichever is higher).
 Other things may also require a concentration check, such as being thrown into a river, suddenly startled, being grappled and so on.
 The GM will set the DT of the check accordingly.
 Additionally, spells that take more than 1 action to cast require concentration while they are being cast.
 Losing concentration causes the magical art to fail.

-## Learning New Spells
-New spells take hours, days, weeks or sometimes months to properly learn.
-While learning a new spell, the mage may take part in no other form of [downtime activity](Downtime.md); all their working hours being consumed with study and preparation.

-When learning a new art, it must be recorded in the mage’s spellbook.
-Each cantrip takes up a ½ page, while each spell takes up a number of pages equal to its base **Rank**.
-For each page a spell takes up, it also takes 10 hours and 100sp worth of study and materials to properly learn and record the spell (cantrips take 5 hours and 50sp).

-Once the calculated learning time has passed, the mage makes an **Intelligence** roll with a DT equal to 10 plus the spell's base rank.
-Failure results in the loss of all time and materials used in the attempt and the mage may not attempt to learn this art again until they’ve gained a new level.

-Whenever a mage gains access to a new **Spell Rank**, they may pick any one spell that they are qualified to cast and learn it automatically (without going through the normal learning process).

 ## Minor Magical Mishap
 | d30 | Mishap                                                                                                                                                                                                                                                                                                |